 If you follow the oil advertisements these days, you will always find a few unknown difficult terms – like PUFA, MUFA, omega 3, omega 6, etc. These advertisements always put those words to catch your attention and claim those are important to keep your heart healthy.

-Let’s understand the basic first.
+Let’s understand the basics first.
 Oils contain fatty acids.
 And it is the type of fatty acid which decides the quality of the oil – bad, good or best.
 The quality of the oil depends on the percentage of PUFA, MUFA, saturated fat, omega 3 and 6, and processing techniques.
 Understand these unknown terms first.
 Don’t worry it is not that complicated that you are thinking.

 Fatty acids can be classified in a few ways.
 Based on the structure, fatty acids can be divided into saturated and unsaturated fatty acids.

 - Saturated fats are stable, heat resistant.
 Therefore they are excellent for Indian cooking.

 But isn’t saturated fat raise bad cholesterol(LDL) and cause heart disease?

 First of all, LDL is low-density lipoprotein, they are not cholesterol.
 LDL carries cholesterol particles in the bloodstream.
 Study has shown that even all LDL is not bad.
 There are small LDL and large LDL, The small LDL is more likely to pass through the arterial wall and create trouble.
 Large LDL are fluffy and they generally can’t penetrate the arterial wall.

 Multiple recent studies with a huge human sample size have proved that there is no relationship between dietary saturated fat and heart disease.
 Yes. that means cooking in ghee is safe for your heart health.

 Now let’s check unsaturated fatty acids.

 MUFA is the current favorite of scientists

 MUFA has many health benefits.
 Recent studies have pointed out that MUFA helps in weight loss, reduces the risk of cancer, lower blood cholesterol, blood pressure and thus reduces the risk of heart disease, improves insulin sensitivity, reduces inflammation, etc.